-- Approval of the 2021/2022 Internal Audit activity report. - Approval of the 2023-2025 Internal Audit strategic plan. - Approval of the 2023/2024 Annual Internal Audit Plan. - Supervision of the activities carried out by Internal Audit during the financial year ended 31 March 2023 - Presentation to the Board of Directors of the main conclusions reached in internal audits conducted during the financial year, in relation to the AEDAS Homes Group, to include the annual internal auditing report on the SCIIF model, internal audit of the model for the prevention of money laundering and the financing of terrorism, internal audit of the model for data protection and to guarantee digital rights, and the internal audit on ESG, presented at year-end.
+- Approval of an activities report on the Internal Audit function, 2022/2023. - Approval of the Annual Internal Audit Plan, 2024/2025. - Supervision of activities carried out by Internal Audit during the financial year ended 31 March 2024. - Presentation to the Board of Directors of the main conclusions reached in internal audits conducted during the year, further to the Annual Internal Audit Plan, in relation to the AEDAS Homes Group.
+The annual internal audit report referred to the SCIIF, an internal audit on the model to prevent money laundering and the financing of terrorism, an internal audit on ESG, and internal audit on digitalised process security, and internal audits on business activities, as well as a follow-up on findings and plans of action.

-Regarding the Risk & Compliance function:
+With respect to the Risk & Compliance function:

-- Approval of the Risk activity report for the 2021/2022 financial year. - Approval of the Risk activity plan for the 2022/2023 financial year. - Approval of the Compliance activity report for the 2021/2022 financial year. - Approval of the Compliance activity plan for the 2021/2022 financial year. - Presentation to the Board of Directors of the outcome of various reviews conducted by Risk & Compliance during the period, including a review of the corporate risk map and monitoring of risk indicators, as well as an external expert review in matters related to the prevention of money laundering and the financing of terrorism, and controls completed in crime prevention and data protection matters. - Approval of the Competition Policy.
+- Approval of the Risk function activities report, 2022/2023. - Approval of the Risk activity plan for 2024/2025. - Approval of the Compliance function activities report, 2022/2023. - Approval of the Compliance activities plan for 2024/2025. - Presentation to the Board of Directors of the results of various reviews conducted by Risk & Compliance during the period, including a review of the corporate risks map and supervision of risk indicators, as well as having an external expert review matters related to the prevention of money laundering and the financing of terrorism, and controls completed in crime prevention. - Designated Manager of the Ethical Channel. - Approval of the Ethical Channel's Policy and Management Procedure. - Analysis of the climate change risk map and follow-up indicators established for critical risks - Study and approval of a report on complaints received through the Ethical Channel.